buildtesters/buildtest/docs/configuring_buildtest.rst

 The buildtest logs will start with **buildtest_** followed by random identifier with a **.log** extension.

+buildtest will write the same log file in **$BUILDTEST_ROOT/buildtest.log** which can be used to fetch last build log.
+This is convenient if you don't remember the directory path to log file.

 before_script and after_script for executors
 ---------------------------------------------